Two Bright M Dwarfs Hosting Ultra-Short-Period Super-Earths with Earth-like Compositions: Analyses and Results

 where $K$ is the RV semi-amplitude and $\gamma$ is the RV offset of our data set.
 The time $t_0$ is an arbitrary origin of time, for which we adopt the time of the first RV point in the whole data set.
 We optimized the orbital parameters ($K$, $e\cos\omega$, $e\sin\omega$, $\gamma$, $\dot{\gamma}$) using MCMC \citep{2015ApJ...799....9H} with uniform priors for all parameters.
 In the fit, we fixed $P$ and $T_c$ based on the transit ephemeris (Table \ref{hyo2}).

 We attempted the orbital fits assuming both circular and eccentric orbits.
-For $e=0$, we obtained $K=10.8\pm 1.0$ m s$^{-1}$, and $\dot{\gamma}=-0.032\pm 0.013$ m s$^{-1}$ day$^{-1}$, while for the eccentric orbit, our MCMC analysis indicates $K=11.0\pm 1.0$ m s$^{-1}$, $e\cos\omega=-0.080_{-0.044}^{+0.046}$, $e\sin\omega=0.004_{-0.085}^{+0.079}$, and $\dot{\gamma}=-0.030\pm 0.014$ m s$^{-1}$ day$^{-1}$.
+The results of those fits are shown in Table \ref{hyo3} (``with $\dot{\gamma}$" columns).
 To discuss the significance of the non-zero eccentricity, we compared the Bayesian Information Criterion (BIC), which is computed by $\mathrm{BIC} = \chi_{\rm best}^2 +k \ln (N)$, where $k$ is the number of fitting parameters and $N$ is the number of data points.
-Comparing the two BIC values for the above solutions, we found $\Delta\mathrm{BIC}= \mathrm{BIC}_{\rm e=0}-\mathrm{BIC}_{\rm e\neq0} = -4.2$, implying that the circular solution is slightly favored.
+Comparing the two BIC values for the above solutions, we found $\Delta\mathrm{BIC}= \mathrm{BIC}_{\rm e=0}-\mathrm{BIC}_{\rm e\neq0} = 1.5$, implying that the circular and eccentric orbital solutions are almost equally favored.
 In other words, no evidence for non-zero eccentricity is found in our data set.
-A small orbital eccentricity is also expected from the tidal circularization timescale for USP planets; using Equation (17) of \citet{2017AJ....154....4P} with the planetary tidal quality factor of $Q_p\approx 100$ (for a terrestrial planet) \citep[e.g.,][]{2021AJ....161...23M}, we obtain the tidal damping timescale of $\approx 5.5\times 10^4$ years for TOI-1634.01.
+A near-zero orbital eccentricity is also expected from the tidal circularization timescale for USP planets; using Equation (17) of \citet{2017AJ....154....4P} with the planetary tidal quality factor of $Q_p\approx 100$ (for a terrestrial planet) \citep[e.g.,][]{2021AJ....161...23M}, we obtain the tidal damping timescale of $\approx 5.5\times 10^4$ years for TOI-1634b, implying that a non-zero eccentricity should have been damped in the past.
 Therefore, we concluded that the TOI-1634b has an almost circular orbit, and adopt the fitting result for $e=0$ in the subsequent analysis.
-The RV data and the best-fit orbital solution to the data are plotted in panel (a) and (b) of Figure \ref{fig:toi1634_rv}.
+The RV data and the best-fit orbital solution to the data are plotted in panels (a) and (b) of Figure \ref{fig:toi1634_rv}.